xsidious/constructionmanagment/CPANEL_DEPLOYMENT.md

 2. Navigate to **File Manager**
 3. Go to `public_html/constructionnode` (your project location)
    - If the folder doesn't exist, create it: `public_html/constructionnode`
-4. Upload all project files to this directory EXCEPT:
+5. Upload all project files EXCEPT:
    - `node_modules/` (don't upload, will install on server)
    - `.next/` (will be generated)
    - `.env.local` (create on server)